Bald Faced Hornet

-The wasp is medium sized flying insect that can be found all around the world.
+The wasp is a medium-sized flying insect that can be found all around the world.
 The wasp is known for its black and yellow markings, not unlike some bees.
-They are found in all parts of the world, on every continent with only the polar regions being exempt.
-There are about 75,000 species worldwide.
+The wasp is found in all parts of the world, on every continent with only the polar regions being exempt.
+There are about 75,000 species of wasp worldwide.